 “The objective is not to contain any part of our basic frameworks, however to still test our cybersecurity in another and imaginative way,” said the authority.

-The activity is being driven by the Pentagon’s Defense Digital Service (DDS), which was set up last November to bring specialists from cable providers into the military for short stretches.
+The activity is being driven by the Pentagon’s Defense Digital Service (DDS), which was set up last November to bring specialists from cable providers by zip code into the military for short stretches.

 “Getting the best ability, innovation and procedures from the private area … helps us convey far reaching, more secure answers for the DOD,” said Chris Lynch, a previous Microsoft official and innovation business person who heads DDS.